 If you or your child develops a small, painful bump on the bottom of your foot, it’s probably a plantar wart.
 Warts usually aren’t a major concern, but they can affect your mobility and quality of life.
-At Greenwood Foot Clinic, board-certified podiatrist and foot surgeon Mark Lazar, DPM, and podiatrist and foot surgeon Stephen Tentler, DPM, and the team, provide various treatments for plantar warts.
-To make an appointment, call the office in Greenwood or Martinsville, Indiana, or book online today.
+At Greenwood Foot Clinic, board-certified podiatrist and foot surgeon Mark Lazar, DPM and his team provide various treatments for plantar warts.
+To make an appointment, call our office or request an appointment online today.

 Plantar warts are small, skin-colored growths that form on the weight-bearing areas of the feet.
 They occur when human papillomavirus (HPV) enters the body through small cuts or breaks in your skin.

 Plantar warts affect people of all ages, but they’re most common in children and teens.
 If your child has warts and they don’t improve with over-the-counter treatments, contact the team at Greenwood Foot Clinic.

 Symptoms of plantar warts include:

 Depending on the location of the warts, you might also have difficulty working or exercising.

 Make an appointment with the team at Greenwood Foot Clinic if you have plantar warts and they bleed or change appearance.
 You might also make an appointment if the warts interfere with your daily routine or you have an underlying medical condition, like diabetes, that increases your risk of infection.

 There are several things you can do to reduce the risk of plantar warts.
 The team at Greenwood Foot Clinic recommends:

 If you have a family member with warts, you should also avoid sharing nail clippers or other similar items with them.